250th Air Defence Missile Brigade: Equipment

 The main equipment of a brigade consists of various land-based SAM systems.
-Four batteries of Chinese-made HQ-22 long-range system and one battery of medium-range Russian-made Pantsir S1 are the backbone of the brigade and the whole air-defence component of the Serbian Armed Forces.
+Four batteries of the Chinese-made HQ-22 medium-range system and two batteries of the HQ-17 short-range system, along with one battery of the Russian-made Pantsir S1 short-range system, form the backbone of the brigade and the entire air defence component of the Serbian Armed Forces.
 Other systems include older Soviet-made surface-to-air missile systems S-125M1T "Neva" and 2K12 "Kub M", both modernized during the 2010s.
 The "Neva" systems have been modernized to S-125M1T standard with an upgraded digital radar P-12 which enables operation from a location 500m away from the radar cabin.

 Supporting equipment include surveillance and surveillance-acquisition radars with semi-active radar homing composite guidance or radio-command guidance for HQ-22, P-12 and P-18 for "Neva", reconnaissance-radar station P-40 with 1RL-128D-1 reconnaissance-aviation radar and PRV-16B altitude measurement radar for "Kub".